 How much does conveyancing in Conwy cost?

 Each conveyancing transaction is unique, meaning no single fee fits all.
 For conveyancing in Conwy, the final fee will depend on factors such as the property's value or whether it is freehold or leasehold.
 Depending on the transaction you're looking to complete, your conveyancing costs could include searches, Land Registry fees, solicitors' fees, bank transfer fees, Land Transaction Tax and more.
-Read more in our guide to average conveyancing fees in 2020.
+Read more in our guide to average conveyancing fees.

 The conveyancing process explained

 Read our step-by-step guide to the conveyancing process.

 Where are Conwy's best home-mover destinations?

 The county town of Conwy has great appeal for home movers, thanks to its affordable property, bustling town centre, historic castle and city walls and easy access to the rest of Wales and across into Cheshire and beyond.